whipowill/php-pd2-filter-builder/README.md

 # Loot Filter Builder

-A standalone PHP app that helps you build custom loot filter rules for Project Diablo 2.
+A standalone PHP app that helps you build complex loot filter rules for Project Diablo 2.
 This is pretty nerdy stuff that only the most dedicated D2 players will care about or find interesting.

 ## About

+What needs solving:

+- create runeword recommendations for every socketed item in the game
+- easily add tier labels to items (``T2 Arachnid Mesh``) to highlight great drops
+- keep up with new items for each season as developers change the game over time

 What this does:

+- consults the game files to make sure everything is up to date
 - builds runeword descriptions for all eligable base items
 - builds tier labels for unique, set, and base items per your preferences
 - auto adds these loot filter codes to your game loot filter

 How it does these things:

-- consults remote hosted game files
+- downloads the remote hosted game files
 - builds a preferences file that lists every item in the game
 - you edit the preferences file to your tastes by adding tier labels (1-6)
 - builds loot filter rules based on your preferences